-We’re very excited to officially present Ghent Neighborhood League’s 2025 Election Slate.
+We’re very excited to officially present Ghent Neighborhood League’s 2026 Election Slate.
 Our slate this year is uncontested, but votes are still required and your vote counts!
-Ballots will go out on May 15th.
+Ballots will be emailed on April 28th.
 If you’re a member in good standing and don’t receive a ballot please email us and we’ll send you one.
-Voting runs from May 15th to June 1st and the new Board and Officers will be sworn in at the June monthly membership meeting.
+Voting runs from April 28th to May 12th and the new Board and Officers will be sworn in at the May monthly membership meeting.

 President: Eleise Theuer